TheCandidStartup/TheCandidStartup.github.io/_drafts/open-energy-monitoring.md

 You can see the raw inputs coming from the heat meter, electricity meter and DHW sensor (apparently connected to gpio pin 15).

-Emonhub lets you edit local configuration, including the integration with the heat and electricity meters, as well as syncing of data to Emoncms.org.
+The Emonhub tab lets you edit local configuration, including the integration with the heat and electricity meters, as well as syncing of data to Emoncms.org.
 There's a Sync tab which appears to be a separate system for more fine grained sync of data to remote systems.
 It's not being used for anything.

 There's lots more admin stuff including a Network tab.
 Let's try turning the Wifi on.
 Pick my home network, provide the password, success.
 I confirmed on the LCD screen that WiFi is now enabled and has its own IP address.
 Pointing a web browser at the WiFi IP address works too.